Doug Allison

-Douglas L. Allison (July 12, 1846 - December 19, 1916) was an American Major League Baseball player.
-He began his career as a catcher for the original Cincinnati Red Stockings, the first fully professional baseball team.
+Douglas L. Allison (July 12, 1846 - December 19, 1916) was an American baseball player.
+He began his professional career as a catcher for the Cincinnati Red Stockings, the first fully professional baseball team.
 Allison was one of the first catchers to stand directly behind the batter, as a means to prevent baserunners from stealing bases.
 He was considered a specialist, at a time when some of the better batsmen who manned the position normally rested, or substituted at other fielding positions.
 Allison became the earliest known player to use a type of baseball glove when he donned buckskin mittens to protect his hands in 1870.

 Prior to his baseball career, Allison served as a private in Company L of the 192nd Pennsylvania Infantry Regiment during the American Civil War.
-His brother Art Allison also played in the Major Leagues.
+His brother, Art Allison, also played in the major leagues.

 Career

 Cincinnati Red Stockings

 Not quite 22 years old, Allison moved to Cincinnati for the 1868 season and played for the Cincinnati Red Stockings managed by Harry Wright.
 Open professionalism was one year away but the long move from Philadelphia, where he worked as a bricklayer, suggests that Allison was somehow compensated by club members, if not by the club.
 Cincinnati fielded a strong team that year, with five of the famous team already in place.
 Allison was a defensive specialist, whose job was simply to catch pitcher Asa Brainard.

 Most catchers of Allison's era stood twenty to twenty-five feet behind the batter.
 His technique of moving closer to the batter proved effective in curtailing baserunners from stealing bases.
-In the 1860s, it was common for teams to score fifty or sixty runs a game, but as the technique of moving closer to the batter became more widespread among other catchers, run production began to plummet, helping usher in what became known as the dead-ball era.
+In the 1860s, it was common for teams to score fifty or sixty runs a game, but as the technique of moving closer to the batter became more widespread among other catchers, run production began to plummet.

-When the National Association of Base Ball Players (NABBP) permitted professionalism, the Red Stockings hired five incumbents including Allison and five new men to complete its roster, the first team that consisted of salaried players.
-A few of the others had previously played some catcher (all played at the six infield positions in 1868), but Allison filled the role in almost every game.
+When the National Association of Base Ball Players (NABBP) permitted professionalism, the Red Stockings hired five incumbents, including Allison, along with five new men to complete its roster, the first team that consisted of salaried players.
+A few of the others had previously played some catcher, but Allison filled the role in almost every game.
 Cincinnati toured the continent undefeated in 1869 and may have been the strongest team in 1870, but the club dropped professional base ball after the second season.